Vettel needs to keep pressure firmly on Hamilton in Germany

 Ricciardo has won two, while Verstappen is driving impressively after a rocky start.

-The 20-year-old Dutchman – the youngest to win an F1 race and to qualify on the front row aged just 18 – has four podium finishes in the past six races and is showing the kind of form which earned him a bumper new contract last year.
+The 20-year-old Dutchman – the youngest to win an F1 race and to qualify on the front row at 18 – has four podium finishes in the past six races and is showing the kind of form which earned him a bumper new contract last year.

 —